 • Making your app react to voice commands

-This is speech recognition, which requires processing audo samples: since they are long and complex sequences, they are typically processed using RNNs, CNNs, or transformers
+This is speech recognition, which requires processing audio samples: since they are long and complex sequences, they are typically processed using RNNs, CNNs, or transformers

 • Detecting credit card fraud